 - your home's Eircode

-- your nearest hospital emergency department that sees children
+- your nearest emergency department (ED) that sees children

 - your GP

-- Adhesive tape - this can hold dressings in place.
-You can also apply it to smaller cuts.
+- adhesive tape - this can hold dressings in place and you can also apply it to smaller cuts

-- Scissors for cutting clothes, and also plasters and tape to size.
+- scissors for cutting clothes, plasters and tape to size

-- Safety pins - these are used to secure an arm sling in place around the elbow area.
+- safety pins - you can use these to secure an arm sling in place around the elbow area

 You use tweezers to remove thorns, splinters and ticks.
-Never use tweezers to remove objects from nose, mouth or ears – seek medical attention.
+Never use tweezers to remove objects from your child's nose, mouth or ears – get medical help instead.